adamlegowski0039/Seasons/README.md

 ## Setup
 Open directory of app with cmd and run 'npm install' then 'npm start'

+##
+Check location
+Show one of two views depends on your location

 ## Status
 Project is finished